 If you use Campaign to host your images and content, no further action is needed.
 We are securing our content domains to use HTTPS.
 All content in emails hosted and sent by Campaign will be automatically upgraded to HTTPS in Google Chrome.

-What does this mean for emails built using the message composer (beta)?
+What does this mean for emails built using composer?

-Emails created with the message composer (beta) will display correctly in Chrome, since the message composer has always used HTTPS to reference images and content.
+Emails created with composer will display correctly in Chrome, since the composer has always used HTTPS to reference images and content.

 What does this mean for emails that contain content that is not hosted by Campaign?